getchip/PocketCHIP-Docs/source/includes/_flash-from-sdk.md

   vagrant ssh
 This opens a virtual machine running Ubuntu Linux, and you'll get this prompt in your Terminal: vagrant@vagrant-ubuntu-trusty-32:~$
 If you have previously installed the CHIP-SDK, you may need to update from within the virtual machine.
-If this is the first SDK install, [[#Flash With NTC Buildroot OS|move on to flashing]]): cd ~/ sudo rm -r ~/sunxi-tools git clone https://github.com/NextThingCo/sunxi-tools.git
+If this is the first SDK install, [move on to flashing](#Flash With NTC Buildroot OS)): cd ~/ sudo rm -r ~/sunxi-tools git clone https://github.com/NextThingCo/sunxi-tools.git